 Affordability; large covered cargo area; available 4-cylinder turbodiesel

-Hasn't been completely redesigned since the 1990s; low roof with no higher option; Exxon Valdez thirst; sloppy driving dynamics
+Hasn't been completely redesigned since the 1990s; low roof with no higher option; thirsty V8s; sloppy driving dynamics

-Like its Chevrolet Express mechanical twin, the 2017 GMC Savana 2500 is offered in two distinct models, including a cargo van with no rear seats and a passenger van with seats.
-Cargo models come in only one trim, while the Savana Passenger is separated into LS and LT models.
+Like its Chevrolet Express mechanical twin, the 2017 GMC Savana 2500 is offered in two distinct models, including a cargo van (available with a regular or extended wheelbase) with no rear seats and a passenger van with seats.
+Cargo models come in only one trim, while the Savana Passenger van is separated into LS and LT models.

-Choose the Savana 2500 Cargo ($30,700), and you should expect only the basics.
-That means vinyl seating, manual air conditioning, an AM/FM stereo with an auxiliary port and little else.
-That's right, no CD player, no OnStar system and no power accessories.
+Choose the Savana 2500 Cargo ($32,390) and you shouldn't expect much more than the basics.
+That means vinyl seating, manual air conditioning, an AM/FM stereo with an auxiliary port, hill-start assist, a backup camera, OnStar and little else.
+That's right -- no power accessories.
 With that said, drivers who want those items can order them from the options list.

-Step up to a Savana LS ($34,000), and you add a few more items.
-Most notably, that includes 12-passenger seating, but the Savana LS also adds power door locks, cruise control and standard Wi-Fi to the Cargo model's basic equipment list.
+Step up to a Savana LS ($35,905) and you add a few more items.
+Most notably, that includes 12-passenger seating, but the Savana LS also adds power door locks, cruise control, a 110-volt outlet and standard Wi-Fi to the Cargo model's basic equipment list.
 Standard seating capacity is 12 in a 2-3-3-4 arrangement.
-The longer 3500 Savana, reviewed separately, can seat 15.
+The longer Savana 3500, reviewed separately, can seat 15.

 In addition to standard equipment, GMC offers a long list of options.
-They range from simple items, such as power mirrors and windows, to upscale features, such as a backup camera, an IntelliLink touchscreen and rear park assist.
-Shoppers can also choose between rear- and all-wheel drive, and must decide which of the van's three engines they'd prefer.
+They range from simple items such as power mirrors and windows to upscale features such as an IntelliLink touchscreen and rear park assist.

 |Basic||3 Years/36,000 Miles|